AdaCore/learn/courses/GNAT_Toolchain_Intro/chapters/gnat_tools.rst

        I := Add_One (0);
     end Main;

-In this example, the documentation is extracted from the specification of package :ada:`P`.
-Note that the description of each element is added as a comment in the line below the actual declaration. :program:`GNATdoc` is able to extract the package description, which we wrote as a comment in the line right after :ada:`package P is`.
-Also, the tool extracts the documentation of function :ada:`Add_One` (both the description of the :ada:`V` parameter and of the return value).
+In this example, :program:`GNATdoc` extracted the documentation from the specification of package :ada:`P` and added the description of each element as a comment in the line below the actual declaration.
+It was also able to extract the package description, which we wrote as a comment in the line right after :ada:`package P is`.
+Finally, it extracted the documentation of function :ada:`Add_One` (both the description of the :ada:`V` parameter and of the return value).

 In addition to the approach we've just seen, :program:`GNATdoc` also supports the tagged format |mdash| commonly found in tools such as Javadoc
 |mdash| using the ``@`` syntax.
-The documentation for package :ada:`P`
+We could rewrite the documentation for
-could be rewritten as follows:
+package :ada:`P` as follows:

 .. code-block:: ada